maransowthri/kudhir/README.md

-# Vanam
+# Kudhir

-This is an e-commerce application.
+Kudhir is a social app to help our society.
 It is is design phase now and yet to be deployed.